Culver Battery: Planning

 A battery on the eastern cliff of Culver Down was first proposed in 1887.
 Its purpose was to stop enemy ships firing unopposed at the pre-existing batteries at Yaverland and Redcliff.
-The new fortification would be armed with three 6-inch breachloaders with two QF 6-pounder Hotchkiss in support.
+The new fortification would be armed with three 6-inch breechloaders with two QF 6-pounder Hotchkiss in support.
 The guns would all be fitted on hydraulically operated disappearing mounts.
 However, by 1889, even though the battery had still not been built, the War Office had decided the Hotchkiss would be replaced with 4.7-inch guns.

 The delay in construction was caused by a disagreement at the War Office between the Inspector-General of Fortifications and the Director of Artillery over the installation of disappearing mounts.
 Objections were raised over their necessity because Culver Down is atop a cliff, 300 ft above the shoreline.
 The row led to further delay as the funding for the military project was no longer available.